mrrusof/mrrusof.github.io/_posts/2017-02-16-count-pairs-with-difference.markdown

 {% endhighlight %}

 **Output.**
-The output file consists of the count of pairs for each input case The following output corresponds to the previous example input.
+The output file consists of the count of pairs for each input case.
+The following output corresponds to the previous example input.

 {% highlight asciidoc %}
 3